-Support Equal Access to Science Education With This Year’s Great Canadian Giving Challenge
+Support Equal Access to Science Education For Youth With This Year’s Great Canadian Giving Challenge

 Happy June, everyone—the month of the Great Canadian Giving Challenge!

 This year, we are looking for YOUR support to ensure all Canadian students have equal access to the unique science education experience that the world’s freshwater laboratory can offer.

 Every year, IISD Experimental Lakes Area offers a two-week course for high-school students to work directly with our scientists out at the site, observing, helping, asking, answering, getting their hands dirty, and learning a phenomenal amount of environmental science—all while having fun, of course!

 We want to encourage students from diverse backgrounds to take part, but not all students can afford to participate.

 That's where YOU come in.

 It costs $2,000 for a student to take part in the two-week course, and your generous support will subsidize a high-school student with limited means to gain full access to the unparalleled educational experience that IISD-ELA offers.Our goal is to raise $16,000 to offer eight freshwater guardians of the future this exciting chance to discover the science for themselves.

 But it doesn’t stop there.